Télécom Paris: Training for engineering degrees

 Starting from their second year, students have to choose a specialization in which they'll receive in-depth courses and that will conclude their engineering curriculum.
 Based on 13 specialization tracks of more than 120 courses, these two years eventually unfold into a six-month internship through which the engineering student will acquire their first real professional experience.

-Third year students can also choose to complete their studies in an approved university in France or abroad, as part of a Double-Degree or a Master of Science program.
+Third-year students can also complete their studies in an approved university in France or abroad as part of a double degree or a Master of Science program.

 Training for master degrees

 Télécom Paris offers post master's degrees Mastères spécialisés (MS), and masters in different domains.